Blog Post

 Adhering to Compliance and Reporting Regulations

-As regulatory and reporting frameworks, such as the EU's NIS 2 and DORA and the US SEC's 2023 cybersecurity rulings, become more stringent, CRQ can help organizations achieve and maintain compliance.
+As regulatory and reporting frameworks, such as the EU's NIS2 Directive and DORA and the US SEC's 2023 cybersecurity rulings, become more stringent, CRQ can help organizations achieve and maintain compliance.
 Many of these new directives, for instance, require that businesses report 'material' or 'significant' cyber events.
 However, these terms' definitions are often ambiguous, leaving stakeholders confused as to when they need to disclose a specific attack.

 Kovrr’s CRQ platform provides data-driven loss thresholds to help organizations determine the materiality or significance of a cyber event.